 Below is an outcrop of the massive zone of foliated, flaky quartz, looking very benign, but one hammer blow reveals its secrets.

 The foliated quartz was core drilled with a backback drill 50′ deep.
 The core recovery was terrible in the flaky material, but some solid core was recovered.
 Unfortunately, the supergene enrichment zone was not reached.
 Below is a piece of core from 20 feet deep.

 From 35′ deep in the hole, the acid bleaching of quartz can be seen in this piece of core shown below.

 Other quartz outcrops in the breccias on the prospect are spotted with blebs of manganese, another testament that brine was instrumental in forming the deposit.

-Similar to vents and mounds normally associated with VMS deposits, below is an almost fully intact hydrothermal mound of silica heavily inundated with Hematite and Jarosite on the northern end of the Prospect.
+Similar to vents and mounds normally associated with VMS deposits, below is an almost fully intact hydrothermal mound of silica heavily inundated with iron oxides on the northern end of the Prospect.
 Most of this mound is highly magnetic (attracts a magnet).
 There is another mound of this material that can be seen to the left in the photo (to the south).
 There is another large one to the right that cannot be seen.
 There is recent evidence that there can be as much as 5 times the volume of a mound below the sea floor for similar VMS mounds.
-Please note that there are two large mounds here, but as shown below and in the conclusion, there is an entire FIELD of hydrothermal silica mounds exposed on the surface stretching from end-to-end of the Molly Marie Prospect.
+Please note that there are two large mounds here, but as shown below and in the conclusion, there is an entire FIELD of hydrothermal silica and silicified basalt mounds exposed on the surface stretching from end-to-end of the Molly Marie Prospect.
 Finally, there is clear-cut evidence on a district-wide scale that is worthy to support the Peralta Mines legend.